fin123.dev

 The modal is a delayed Run confirmation: saved version, selected Scenario, and execution time.
 Unsaved changes are not included.

-Run later means: run this saved version with these Scenarios at this time.
-When it triggers, fin123 creates child Runs, a Run Set, Results, and Audit artifacts using the same execution path as interactive Run.
+Run later means: run this saved model state with these Scenarios at this time.
+Use it for one name, a scenario pack, or a whole coverage universe.
+When it triggers, fin123 leaves the same Results and Audit trail as an interactive Run.

 • Executes approved AI-assisted Formula definitions only.